 Many other factors play a part in normalizing drinking, including advertising.
 According to the State of North Dakota, by restricting alcohol advertising in public areas, we can work to reduce the glamorized view of drinking.
 All too often, advertising makes it seem like consuming alcohol is a normal part of life.

-At Zinnia Healing, our highly qualified specialists focus on providing a safe and secure atmosphere that enables you to make lasting changes without fear, judgment or stigma.
-Tackling alcohol addiction or dependence can feel like taking on an impossible challenge, but at Zinnia Healing, you don’t have to do it alone.
+At Zinnia Health, our highly qualified specialists focus on providing a safe and secure atmosphere that enables you to make lasting changes without fear, judgment or stigma.
+Tackling alcohol addiction or dependence can feel like taking on an impossible challenge, but at Zinnia Health, you don’t have to do it alone.
 If you need assistance, call our friendly team today at (855) 430-9439.

 Is Alcoholism a Coping Mechanism?